Introduction

 Conclusion

-Botulism in animals is a devastating neurological disease with potentially fatal consequences.
+Botulism is a devastating neurological disease with potentially fatal consequences.
 While certain species, such as goats, may have a lower risk due to their feeding habits, all animals remain susceptible under specific conditions.
-Timely diagnosis, supportive care, and stringent preventive measures are key to mitigating outbreaks of botulism in animals and safeguarding animal health.
-Increased awareness and proactive management strategies can help control botulism in animals, reducing economic losses in livestock industries.
+Timely diagnosis, supportive care, and stringent preventive measures are key to mitigating outbreaks of botulism and safeguarding animal health.
+Increased awareness and proactive management strategies can help control botulism, reducing economic losses in livestock industries.

 FAQ’S